andyyu2004/sumaria/deliverables/product-and-planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

-Organizations would use this product for the larger database of volunteers.
-They would be able to reach more volunteers compare to competing products and have the convenience it brings in contacting volunteers and organizing events.
-Volunteers would use this product to join events.
+Organizations would use this product to gain access to a large database of volunteers.
+They would be able to reach more volunteers compare to competing products (see below, many existing products are either providing this service as a side product of their main focus or have incomplete functionality in the view of volunteers and also a lot of them are not even possible to be considered for volunteer organizations due to prices as well as priorities) and have the convenience it brings in contacting volunteers and organizing events.
+And for individual/group volunteers, they would use this product to join events that best suit their needs (through our search utility and the matching system).
+We can provide a centralized platform for both organizations and volunteers.

 Currently, organizations are using the following: